rjimeno/today_i_learned/README.md

+## 2019-05-18: dtLint - the date time linter.

+Professionally, I deal with time, well, all the time: A moment ago, I wrote a timestamp in the first line of this entry.
+My job requires my synchronizing efforts with other people that may not be in the same time zone as I do.
+When we communicate to each other, it is important to make sure we have clear understanding of the actually agreed times in spite of daylight savings and such.

+For troubleshooting I often read log files that have records timestamped in UTC and yet, when problems are intially reported that is usually done in local time, not UTC.
+To assist the troubleshooting process, communication is exchanged via email, some form of real-time messaging, and some other non-textual forms.

+For email and possibly instant messaging, I feel it would be nice to have some tool that helps us, humans, verify the communication we write is clear regarding time stamps. perhaps a date-time linter, plug-in for outlook

 ## 2019-05-17: Input from files named in command line arguments or standard input.

 Earlier today I finished writing a script that required two arguments being passed on the command line.
 The script was, in essence, a *reducer* or some form of filter that would summarize information.
 Its input would be taken exclusively from standard input.